mikependon/RepoDB.NET/pages/releases/core.md

 - Added the `<TEntity, TResult>` methods to the [Max](/operation/max) and [MaxAll](/operation/maxall operations).
 - Added the `<TEntity, TResult>` methods to the [Min](/operation/min) and [MinAll](/operation/minall operations).
 - Added the `<TEntity, TResult>` methods to the [Sum](/operation/sum) and [SumAll](/operation/sumall operations).
-- Added the Release shields on READMEs.
-- Added the Conversion/Coerce section on the main README.
 - Added the `InsertExecutionContextProvider` internal class for the [Insert](/operation/insert) operation execution context generator.
 - Added the `MergeExecutionContextProvider` internal class for the [Merge](/operation/merge) operation execution context generator.
 - Added the `UpdateExecutionContextProvider` internal class for the [Update](/operation/update) operation execution context generator.